South West SpaceTech Challenge

 1. Supercharge the growth of SpaceTech businesses in the South West region

-2. Help organisations associated with Offshore Renewable Energy and Climate & Nature Resilience (the Challenge Group) to lift-the-lid on the applications of SpaceTech for their industry
+2. Help organisations associated with Climate & Nature Resilience and Offshore Wind (the Challenge Group) to lift-the-lid on the applications of SpaceTech for their industry

 3. Connect SpaceTech businesses with the Challenge Group organisations to encourage collaboration and commercial opportunity